alpingencer/SiteBuilder/README.md

 ### 1. Project structure

-* Server document root is exactly 1 directory under the application root
 * Directories:
-    * 'public': Anything publicly accessible via an HTTP request
+    * 'public': Anything publicly accessible via an HTTP request (the server document root)
         * 'public/assets': Any CSS, JS, font, image, etc. assets that a page needs
-    * 'src': PHP scripts, custom classes, etc.
-        * 'src/content': Webpage content files
+    * 'content': Webpage content files
+        * 'content/hierarchy.json': The webpage hierarchy file
         * One directory for each subsite
         * 'shared' directory for common pages in all subsites
-        * 'src/content/hierarchy.json': The webpage hierarchy file
 * 'p' GET parameter for defining the current webpage

 ### 2. Server system